 Immediately after passing junction 18 (where another white-blazed trail begins on the left), you’ll come to the Indian Rock Shelter (on the right).
 It is the last of the six “rock” features along the hike.
 Native Americans frequented this spot because the overhanging rocks offered protection from the rain.
 Continue ahead on the Rocks Trail, which crosses two streams on wooden bridges.

 After crossing the second bridge, bear left, uphill, to reach junction 19, at an intersection with the Red and Yellow Trails.
 Here, the Rocks Trail turns left, but you should turn right onto the joint route of the Red and Yellow Trails, soon passing dramatic cliffs on the left.
-Continue to follow the Red and Yellow Trails along a wide woods road for about 1.25 miles, turning left at junction 12 and passing junctions 50 and 11, and returning to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 03/03/2011 updated/verified on 06/15/2018
+Continue to follow the Red and Yellow Trails along a wide woods road for about 1.25 miles, turning left at junction 12 and passing junctions 50 and 11, returning to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 03/03/2011 updated/verified on 06/15/2018

 This loop hike follows the scenic Rocks Trail along the southern end of the reservation, passing several historic features and viewpoints.

 Whether you are going for a day hike or backpacking overnight, it is good practice to carry what we call The Hiking Essentials.
 These essentials will help you enjoy your outing more and will provide basic safety gear if needed.
 There may also be more essentials, depending on the season and your needs.

 Hiking Shoes or Boots

 Water - Two quarts per person is recommended in every season.
 Keep in mind that fluid loss is heightened in winter as well as summer.
 Don't put yourself in the position of having to end your hike early because you have run out of water.